joelbeedle/salsa/README.md

 docker run --shm-size=256m -it -p 5901:5901 -e VNC_PASSWD=123456 swarm-test/testbed
 ```

-To connect to the virtual machine:
+To use the virtual machine:

 - Go to `http://localhost:5901` and enter the password `123456`